 Contracts between two investors where a buyer agrees to pay a specified price for numerous shares of one stock at a scheduled time in the future.
 In this system, the seller’s duty is to deliver the stock at a decided price at the future day point.

-Just like the aforementioned, other elements of the Islamic capital market are also gradually coming into prominence.
+Just like the aforementioned, other elements of the Islamic capital market are also gradually coming into prominence, along with the growth of Islamic trade finance and forex trading in Islam.
 The already massive global economy is expanding by the day.
 Abandoning tradition however, is not a necessity to partake in this worldwide culture of progress.
-The Islamic capital market is a prime example of a system that integrates values of Islam and that of modernity and progress simultaneously.
-Islamic capital market instruments and products are discussed in Islamic banking courses and Islamic finance course, which are a part of diploma in Islamic banking and master in Islamic finance programs of AIMS.
+The Islamic capital market products are a prime example of a system that integrates values of Islam and that of modernity and progress simultaneously.
+Islamic capital market instruments are discussed in Islamic banking course and masters in Islamic banking and finance programs, which leads to phd in Islamic banking.